Valraevn/vSphere_terraform/README.md

-Note: If installing ESXi on a P/E core setup add the following to the boot process: cpuUniformityHardCheckPanic=FALSE and then as a peraament change: esxcli system settings kernel set -s cpuUniformityHardCheckPanic -v FALSE
+Note: If installing ESXi on a P/E core setup add the following to the boot process: cpuUniformityHardCheckPanic=FALSE and then as a permanent change: esxcli system settings kernel set -s cpuUniformityHardCheckPanic -v FALSE